-My cousin has recommend that I use his conveyancing solicitors in Baldock.
-Should I use them?
+My uncle has suggested that I use his conveyancing solicitors in Baldock.
+Do I follow his recommendation?

-There are no two ways about it it’s preferable to find a conveyancing lawyer is to seek referrals from friends or relatives who have actually experience in using the solicitor you're contemplating using.
+Much as we are happy to recommend a Baldock conveyancing lawyer it’s preferable to select a conveyancing lawyer is to get referrals from friends or family who have experience in using the firm you're contemplating using.

 I've found a house that appears to be perfect, at a great figure which is making it more attractive.
 I have just discovered that it's a leasehold as opposed to freehold.
 I am assuming that there are issues buying a leasehold house in Baldock.
 Conveyancing solicitors have not yet been instructed.
 Will they explain the issues?

 The majority of houses in Baldock are freehold rather than leasehold.
 This is one of the situations where having a local solicitor who is familiar with the area who can help the conveyancing process.
 It is clear that you are buying in Baldock so you should seriously consider shopping around for a Baldock conveyancing solicitor and be sure that they are used to advising on leasehold houses.
 As a matter of priority you will need to check the number of years remaining.
 Being a lessee you will not be at liberty to do whatever you want to the property.
 The lease comes with conditions such as obtaining the freeholder’spermission to carry out changes to the property.
 It may be necessary to pay a service charge towards the upkeep of the communal areas where the house is located on an estate.
 Your lawyer will report to you on the legal implications.